 Valerian is an herbal tranquilizer and is often used to alleviate anxiety and insomnia—two problems women in perimenopause and menopause report frequently.
 Valerian is a phytoestrogen, and reduces the frequency and severity of hot flashes.

 There is strong evidence supporting the effects of this herbs on hot flashes and other menopausal symptoms.
 They also reduce risk of heart disease, osteoporosis, improve memory and sleeping patterns.
 Phytoestrogens are also thought to reduce breast and uterine cancer risk.

 Over the Counter Natural Progesterone

 Natural progesterone can also improve thyroid function, as well as reducing the risk of breast and endometrial cancers.
-Natural progesterone when used regularly, can balance the estrogen-progesterone ratio and eliminate negative symptoms of estrogen dominance.
+Natural progesterone when used regularly, can balance the estrogen-progesterone ratio, and eliminate negative symptoms of estrogen dominance.

 Natural progesterone is readily available in topical creams at many health food stores or online.
 Natural progesterone usually contains a standard dose of 20 mg per 1/4 teaspoon—but be sure to check the label to be sure.

+There is a natural way rebalance your hormones and get your estrogen, progesterone, testosterone and thyroid back into balance.
 In the process, you will most likely lose weight, sleep better, feel better, eliminate anxiety, and also get rid of many of those unpleasant menopause or peri-menopause symptoms.